NMRExchangeFormat/NEF/Charter.md

 that is engaged in software or services in a relevant scientific area, and that commit themselves to supporting the NEF format.

-The Assembly meets at least once a year, possibly by audio or video conference, or in the form of an publicly accessible on-line discussion forum.
+The Assembly meets at least once a year, possibly by audio or video conference, or in the form of a publicly accessible on-line discussion forum.
 The meeting accepts the report of the Executive Committee, and selects the membership of the Executive Committee, the Secretariat, and the Specifications Repository.
-All appointments are for one year periods, renewable indefinitely by subsequent Assmbly meetings.
+All appointments are for one year periods, renewable indefinitely by subsequent assembly meetings.
 Assembly meetings must be called at least two weeks in advance and made known to all registered members of the Assembly.
 The agenda and decisions of Assembly meetings are public.